youwen5/web/routes/+now.typ

   meta-description: "A now page, aka an answer to \"what have you been up to lately?\"", )

 This is my #link("https://nownownow.com/about")[now page].
-It's supposed to be a public answer to #quote[what have you been up to lately?]
+A now page is a detailed answer to the question #quote[what have you been up to lately?]

 = Whereabouts